 - “Current Legal Topics in mHealth,” Pepper Hamilton LLP and Canadian Consulate seminar, January 11, 2012

-- “Revolving Door Patients: How to Reduce Costs of Care While Making Appropriate Discharges,” HFMA presentation in Southern California, November 17, 2011
+- “Revolving Door Patients: How to Reduce Costs of Care While Making Appropriate Discharges,” Southern California Chapter HFMA presentation, November 17, 2011

 - “Discharge of the Homeless: Valuing Care and Identifying Risks,” American Society for Healthcare Risk Management Webinar, September 8, 2011

 - “Discharge of the Homeless: Is it Patient Dumping?”
 PASHRM Webinar, July 28, 2011

 - “Renewable Energy for Hospitals and Health Care Providers: Solar, Wind and Cogeneration,” Moderator, Pepper Hamilton LLP Webinar, May 5, 2011

 - “Discharge of the Homeless: Is it Patient Dumping?”
 Pepper Hamilton LLP Webinar, March 16, 2011

 - “Preserving Tax-Exempt Status,” New Jersey Hospital Association Webinar, February 24, 2011

 - “Never Events Impact on Pediatrics,” CHCA Corporate Compliance Forum, February 26, 2010

 - “Why Physicians Should Care About Never Events,” HCCA Physician Practice Compliance Conference, October 2009

 - “Why Should Finance Officers Care About Never Events,” HFMA Legislative Update, January 21, 2009.